 Job misclassification

-Federal labor laws may say that you are an employee based on your interaction with a company.
-This includes the amount of instructions you receive or if the relationship is temporary or continuous.
+Federal labor laws may classify you as an employee rather than an independent contractor based on your interaction with a company.
+This classification takes into account the amount of instructions you receive about what you can and cannot do at work.
+It may also depend on whether your relationship with the business is temporary or continuous.
 You can be an employee even if a company:

 How to report job misclassification